 During the inquiry, Ripley desperately tries to convince the board of the dangerous nature of the Alien and the potential threat of the derelict ship, which still contains hundreds of eggs.
 She explains that Company policies at the time gave the Nostromo crew orders to obtain the creature, which killed the crew and caused the destruction of the ship.
 However, the board is extremely skeptical of Ripley's testimony.
 Because she admits to having destroyed the Nostromo and evidence of the Alien creature is lacking, they treat her as if she's mentally unstable.
 The board does not press criminal charges, but revokes her flight license and submits her to psychiatric supervision.
 Upon asking why no one will go to the planetoid to confirm her story, Ripley is shocked to learn that the planetoid, now known as LV-426, has already been colonized by terraformers for 30 years, who are creating an atmosphere to make the air breathable and the planetoid habitable.

 Some time thereafter, at the colony headquarters on LV-426, two Company employees discuss recently received Company orders to investigate a certain unsurveyed part of the surface of the planetoid.
 A surveyor is currently doing the job, wondering if he can make a claim to anything he finds.
-The higher-ranking man complains how they never got an answer to the question why those particular coordinates were so interesting, but assures that anything found can be claimed.
+The higher-ranking man complains how they never got an answer to the question why those particular coordinates were so interesting, but assures him that anything found can be claimed.
 Outside on the barren and stormy planet surface, the aforementioned surveyor, together with his wife, son Timmy, and daughter Rebecca, whom is called "Newt" (Carrie Henn), discovers the same derelict ship previously found by Ripley's crew.
 He and his wife go in to investigate, but after a very long while, the wife comes back and calls for help on the radio: her husband is lying on the ground with a creature attached to his face (a facehugger like the one that attacked Kane in the previous movie).

 Released on her own recognizance, Ripley gets an apartment at Gateway Station.
 Some time later, she is visited by Burke, who is accompanied by Lieutenant Gorman (William Hope) of the Colonial Marines.
 Burke tells Ripley that contact with the colony on LV-426 has suddenly been lost.
 Fearing that Aliens are responsible, the Company intends to send a squadron of Marines; they would like her to serve as an adviser, as she has personal experience with this species.
 Burke will come along, as the Company co-financed the colony.
 Burke is aware that Ripley has taken a job on Gateway Station, running loaders and forklifts, work that is clearly beneath her.
 As a further incentive, Weyland-Yutani has agreed to reinstate Ripley as a warrant officer if she goes.
 Ripley refuses, as she dreads going back to the place where she first encountered the alien, and because she's still frustrated that nobody at the Company believed her earlier story.
 But as her nightmares continue, she feels that if she does not go on the mission, she will never find any peace.
 She calls Burke, and when he assures her that the mission to LV-426 is to eradicate any Aliens, not to study or capture them, she gives in.
 Jones will remain on the station.